vaibhavbafna5/bollinger_bands/README.md

 <b>`init`</b>

-This creates a SuperTrendRunner (obviously), but it's worth discussing the parameters.
+This creates a `BollingerBands` object (duh), but it's worth discussing the parameters.

 - `ticker` - this is the desired asset to evaluate (e.g. `NVDA`, `TSLA`)
 - `multiplier` - [from Wikipedia](https://en.wikipedia.org/wiki/Bollinger_Bands#:~:text=Bollinger%20Bands%20consist,and%202%2C%20respectively.), this is the multiplier for the standard deviation or average true range over a certain period